awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. Identify the primary DB cluster's parameter group of the global database\.
-For more information about a cluster's configuration settings, see [Configuring an Aurora Global Database](#aurora-global-database-modifying)\.
+For more information about a cluster's configuration settings, see [Configuring an Aurora global database](#aurora-global-database-modifying)\.

 1. Open the primary DB cluster parameter group and set the **rds\.global\_db\_rpo** parameter\.
-For more information, see [Modifying Parameters in a DB Cluster Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.ModifyingCluster)\.
+For more information, see [Modifying parameters in a DB cluster parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.ModifyingCluster)\.

 1. Set the **rds\.global\_db\_rpo** parameter value to the number of seconds you want for the recover point objective\.
 Valid values are from 20 seconds up to the maximum integer value of 2,147,483,647 \(68 years\)\.